grunkyb/pico-pid-lcd/README.md

 # Pico PID with LCD user interface

-Make a Raspberry Pi Pico into a graphical PID controller.
+How to make a Raspberry Pi Pico into a graphical PID controller.
 Runs using MicroPython.

 ![Image of completed device in action](https://github.com/grunkyb/pico-pid-lcd/blob/main/images/LCD_display_heater_on.png "PID GUI in action")